-We recommend you try micro-investing app Raiz, as it provides a unique way for users to make the most of every cent being spent.
-The app optimises users’ virtual spare change by rounding up everyday purchases (even from the smallest figures) to proactively investing it into ASNB’s variable price funds based on personalised investment portfolio.
+Micro-investing app Raiz, for example, optimises users’ virtual spare change by rounding up everyday purchases (even from the smallest figures) to proactively investing it into ASNB’s variable price funds based on personalised investment portfolio.

 3. Try your hand at fixed deposits

 Considered one of the safest types of investments in Malaysia, it doesn’t take much to invest in fixed deposits.